cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 For more on gRPC-web, a closer look at the [gRPC repository](https://github.com/grpc/grpc-web) is recommended.

-To dive into developing with gRPC-web, the [documentation's quick start](https://grpc.io/docs/platforms/web/quickstart/) and [basics tutorials](https://grpc.io/docs/platforms/web/basics/) are very valuable sources.
+To dive into developing with gRPC-web, the [documentation's quick start](https://grpc.io/docs/platforms/web/quickstart/) and [basics tutorials](https://grpc.io/docs/platforms/web/basics/) are very valuable resources.

 </HighlightBox>